-You may be eligible for one of these four CAR T-cell therapies if, after two or more rounds of conventional treatment, your cancer came back or stopped responding to treatment.
+You may be eligible for one of these CAR T-cell therapies if, after several rounds of conventional treatment, your cancer came back or stopped responding to treatment.

-Research is underway to determine if patients with other types of cancer, such as multiple myeloma, other types of leukemia or lymphoma, and some solid tumors can also be helped by CAR T-cell therapy.
+Research is underway to determine if patients with other types of cancer, such as chronic lymphocytic leukemia or acute myeloid leukemia, can also be helped by CAR T-cell therapy.